BBVA/apicheck/docs/source/commands/commands.rst

 ac-y2j
 ======

 .. _ac_y2j:

-This command convert a content from YAML format to JSON with indent option.
+This command converts a from YAML format to JSON optionally indenting the output.

 Usage examples: